• Glossary

 Search Engine Reputation Management (SERM) — complex of actions aimed at excluding negative feedback about a company, products or services from search system results.
 In other words, clearance of search results.

-SEM — SEM is the business of search engine marketing, the industry that search engine optimization specialists fall under.
+Search Engine Marketing (SEM) — the business of search engine marketing, the industry that search engine optimization specialists fall under.
 SEM is used to refer to not only SEO efforts but also paid search engine marketing efforts as well.

 Seminar, Roundtable — an event involving a small group of people, from specialized media mostly, to discuss and debate on an issue or to acquaint with products, technological processes in a company.